The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Last year, Michael Kremer of Harvard and wife Esther Duflo and Abhijit Banerjee of MIT received the award.
 They are have developed a new approach to finding recipes for fighting poverty.

-Milgrom and Wilson fit well with the most common type of Nobel laureate in economics - an American male over 55.
+Milgrom and Wilson fit the most common type of Nobel laureate in economics - an American man over 55 years old.

 The Nobel Prize in Economics is not exactly a Nobel Prize.
-Officially, it is called the Swedish State Bank Prize for Economics in memory of Alfred Nobel.
+Officially, it is called the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.

 On the subject: Black holes and DNA scissors: for which they were awarded the Nobel Prize in physics and chemistry

-In 1968, in honor of its 300th anniversary, the central bank of Sweden, Sveriges Riksbank, donated a large sum of money to the Nobel Foundation in order to establish another prize - in economics.
+In 1968, in honor of its 300th anniversary, the Swedish central bank Sveriges Riksbank donated a large sum of money to the Nobel Foundation to establish another prize - in economic science.

 The winner of the economic prize is chosen by the Swedish Academy of Sciences.
 It is guided by the same rules as for awarding outstanding work in other scientific disciplines.